urql-graphql/urql/docs/advanced/authentication.md

 ### Configuring `getAuth` (after `didAuthError` returns `true`)

-If your api doesn't support any sort of token refresh, this is where you should simply log the user out.
+If your API doesn't support any sort of token refresh, this is where you should simply log the user out.

 ```js
 const getAuth = async ({ authState }) => {